jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 And if you skip a day or two, don't beat yourself up about it.
 Start back up again the next day.

+## It's not what you know, it's who you know
+My mother used to say that all the time, and she was right.
+I worked for five companies in my career.
+I got three of those five jobs from referrals from previous coworkers who had moved to those companies.

+### Your Network
+Make sure that the people you used work with know that you're looking for work.
+This is especially true for past coworkers who had already moved to other companies.
+They may know of internal opportunities that haven't been posted yet.
+Referrals are usually given higher consideration than an application from an unknown candidate.

+### For the Glory of Old State ...
+If you graduated from a university with a career center, contact them.
+They may have additional resources available to you too.

 ## Automate Your Job Search
 Update your LinkedIn status to __open to work__.
 Post your resume on other job sites.
 Let others know that you’re in the job market.